sodadata/docs/soda/data-contracts-verify.md

 )
 ```

-## Verifying contract files without executing
+## Validate data contracts

-When you want to verify if the syntax and semantics of a data contract are ok without actually executing the
-contract verification, use `build` instead of the `execute` method on the contract verification builder:
+If you wish to validate the syntax of a data contract without actually executing the contract verification, use the `build` method instead of `execute`  on the contract verification builder, as in the following example.

 ```python
 contract_verification: ContractVerification = (